• Skip to primary navigation

 Print Recipe

-Soba noodles and a rainbow of colorful vegetables tossed with umami-rich dressing make for a crisp, refeshing salad perfect as a side dish, or a light meal on those warm weather days and nights
+Soba noodles and a rainbow of colorful vegetables tossed with sweet and spicy dressing make for a crisp, refreshing salad perfect as a side dish, or a light meal on those warm weather days and nights

 Course: Main Course, Salad, Side Dish